IRES FUND Management Limited

 We may disclose your personal data to third party recipients in connection with the above purposes, including:

-to third parties who we engage to provide services to us, such as professional advisers, auditors, insurance companies and outsourced service providers or group companies (but only for the purposes as set out in section 6 above), software and applications providers and consultants, maintenance companies, Owner’s Management Companies (OMC), third party brokers, lawyers and debt-collection agencies;
+to third parties who we engage to provide services to us, such as professional advisers, auditors, insurance companies and outsourced service providers or Processors including IRES Fund (but only for the purposes as set out in section 6 above), software and applications providers and consultants, maintenance companies, Owner’s Management Companies (OMC), third party brokers, lawyers and debt-collection agencies;

-to competent regulatory authorities and bodies as requested or required by law (e.g. Revenue, Social Welfare, the RTB, etc.).
+to competent regulatory authorities and bodies as requested or required by law (e.g. Revenue, Social Welfare, the RTB, the CRO, etc.).

 Upon tenancy, when necessary, we may be required to help facilitate or confirm the set-up, switch-over or closing of utility accounts like gas, heat, electricity, water and providers thereof.
 This may involve disclosing your personal data and other details and submitting relevant forms to those providers.

 In relation to marketing, tenant contact information may be disclosed to third party partners if the tenant has consented to the Landlord (or IRES Fund on the Landlord’s behalf), doing so.
 See Appendix A: Third Party Disclosure List (below).

 For job application and employment purposes, we may share required personal data with contracted HR consultants, trustees, recruiters, payroll providers, pension and benefit providers, medical assessors and insurance providers, and competent authorities.